aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ### 1.3.
 What are the Outputs? <a name="output"></a>

-* For each image, the trained model will produce bounding boxes of detected visual defects (if any), the predicted defect type and prediction confidence score (0~1).
+* For each image, the trained model will produce bounding boxes of detected visual defects (if any), the predicted defect type, and prediction confidence score (0~1).
 * If you have a labeled test dataset, you could obtain the mean Average Precision (mAP) score for each model and compare among all the models.
    * For example, the mAP scores on a test set of the NEU dataset